dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 ## Communication Channel

-The relying party initiates and maintains the communication channel by opening a new window for the signer and periodically sending `icrc29_status` messages using the [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.
+The relying party initiates and maintains the communication channel by opening a new window for the signer and periodically sending `icrc29_status` messages using the [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API to indicate it is ready for interactions.

 The message has `targetOrigin` set to `'*'` and is a [JSON-RPC 2.0 (https://www.jsonrpc.org/specification) call with method `icrc29_status` and no parameters: